Umberto Ricci: Early life and education

 Ricci was born in Chieti on 20 February 1879.
 He obtained a diploma from the Ferdinando Galiani technical-commercial institute in Chieti.
 Then he graduated from the Higher School of Commerce in Venice (forerunner of the Ca' Foscari University) with a degree in political economy, finance and statistics.
 His fields of speciality were agricultural economics and general equilibrium analysis.

 Career, activities and views

 Following his graduation Ricci worked at the Ministry of Agriculture between 1907 and 1910.
 Then he joined the International Institute of Agriculture based in Rome and headed its statistics department from 1910.
 He published his first scholarly article in 1904 in the Journal of Economists.
 He was the professor of statistics at the universities of Parma (1915–1918) and Pisa (1919–1921) and professor of economics at universities of Macerata (1912), Bologna (1922–1924) and Rome (1924–1928).
 Following World War I Ricci was named as a member of the committee of technical experts, called the “commission for the revision of balances and the reduction of public expenditures”.
-In addition to his academic activities, Ricci was also an active politician and became a member of the Liberal Party.
+He authored a book on Italian food policy during World War I. In addition to his academic activities, Ricci was also an active politician and became a member of the Liberal Party.
 Ricci published articles in La Voce, L'Unità and La Rivoluzione Liberale.